ARE TEMPTATIONS TREATS BAD FOR CATS? THE REAL TRUTH

 - Vitamin C (Sodium Ascorbate) (Ascorbyl Palmitate)

 ARE TEMPTATIONS TREATS BAD FOR CATS?
-FINAL CONCLUSION

 The answer is to buy real meat and real natural food for cats.
-Cat are carnivores, so food that goes near their natural eating habits is perfect.
+Cats are carnivores, so food that goes near their natural eating habits is perfect.
 Here is an example of a cat treat that has very few ingredients and contains a lot of proteins:

 5 NATURAL TREATS BRANDS FOR YOUR CAT